7 Quick Fixes That Actually Work

 5 minMedium

 Corners trap smells.
 Areas near air vents spread them throughout your home.
 Look for spots with mild air circulation but not in direct paths of your HVAC system.
-Living in a small apartment?
-Location matters even more.
+If your space is tight, focus on airflow first and use the long-term setup guide for room-level fixes.

 Pro Tip: Near a bathroom with an exhaust fan is often ideal - just leave the door cracked.